yabluko/BlogProjectDvvs/README.md

 # Download and installation instructions: ⚙️

-1) First install npm on your computer
+1)First install npm on your computer
 ``` javascript
 npm install